robertbasic/pugdebug/README.md

 It is also possible to debug CLI scripts with pugdebug.

-Start pugdebug as stated in the previous section, click `Start` to start a debugging session and then in a second terminal type:
+Start pugdebug as stated in the previous section, click `Start` to start a debugging session and then in a new terminal type:

 ```
 export XDEBUG_CONFIG="idekey=pugdebug"